 Then I make my grocery list.
 This helps me to make sure to pick up the items I need for different meals.

 Trust me, I learned this the hard way as we were eating chicken chili on the way to soccer practice.
 Hello, mom fail.
 As you make your meal plan, look at the schedule for that week.
 This allows you to see if the meal you are planning fits with the events of that evening.

 Keep the meals simple.

 I mostly rotate through a list of our favorite meals and then throw in a new one here and there.
 However, the meals are super simple.
 In this season of life with three active kids, simple is what works best!
 That means we have a main dish and two sides.
-Usually, the sides are a veggie/salad and potatoes cooked in some form of bread.
+Usually, the sides are either a vegetable or salad.